Krusovice/foundation-response-predictor/README.md

 <h3>How to Run</h3>
 Clone the repository and navigate to the project directory.

+Install dependencies with `pip install -r requirements.txt`.

+Run the following scripts:

-`pip install -r requirements.txt` Install dependencies `python scripts/databaseCreation.py` Creates database by running random simulations by Plaxis.
+- `python scripts/databaseCreation.py` – Creates a database by running random simulations via Plaxis.
-`python scripts/regressionModels.py` Creates linear and polynomial regression models from the database.
+- `python scripts/regressionModels.py` – Trains linear and polynomial regression models from the database.